reima-ecom/reima-theme/README.md

 1. commit with whatever commit messages you like, but prefer conventional commits
 2. squash merge the resulting PR with a conventional commits style message

+We're [creating release notes automatically based on commit messages](#releases).
+So the commit messages should be well written and understandable by users.
+If you want to add notes for developers, that's of course great!
+Just remember to also explain the commit so everyone understands what has changed.

 ### Bugs and outages

 Always when there's a bug (or outage!), the following process should be followed: